Agneta-mkng/Ai-assignment/README.md

-This is the first task in Foundations of AI unit
+This repository includes tasks in Foundations of AI unit